alejandroreynagit/Advanced_Lane_Detection/README.md

 ## Threshold Image - Filtering

-We apply color and gradient thresholding, i.e., filtering, in order to better detect lanes that will be used for fitting the lane.
+We apply color and gradient thresholding, i.e., filtering, in order to better detect lane lines that will be used for fitting the lane.
 This is a key step in the pipeline.
 There are several colorspaces and for this project we explore RGB, HSV, HLS, LAB and the Sobel operator to detect edges (or gradients).

 Results of these colorspaces are shown here: